 - Indicates where they expect to find this evidence (like in social media apps or message logs)

-Warrants must be narrowly tailored.
-Officers can't go on a “fishing expedition” through your entire digital life.
+Warrants must be narrowly tailored in both states.
+Officers can't go on a "fishing expedition" through your entire digital life.

 Attorney Christina Williams shared a case where law enforcement had a warrant to search a phone for evidence related to a drug charge.
 During the search, they discovered photos of stolen property — and filed additional theft charges against her client.